sec-edgar/sec-edgar/README.rst

 Documentation
 --------------
-To read more about the APIs and latest changes in the project; please follow to official [documentation](https://www.rudrakos.com/sec-edgar/) page.
+To learn more about the APIs and latest changes in the project; read the [official documentation](https://www.rudrakos.com/sec-edgar/).

 License
 -------